ihucos/counter.dev-selfhost/README.md

 This is the official way to self host [Counter Web Analytics](https://counter.dev/).

 Please note:
-- The self-hosted version is maturing and can be currenlty considered beta
+- The self-hosted version is maturing and can be currenlty considered **beta**
-- There might be some
+- Due to complexity constraints in this iteration the archiving functionality is not implemented.
+- Create a issue if there is anything

 # Quickstart